-1. (a) The Allocations Committee of the IOTC established pursuant to article 9.4 of the IOTC Allocation Regime contained in Resolution 2023/XX shall consist of representatives of Contracting Parties and Cooperating Non-Contracting Parties.
+1. (a) The Allocations Committee of the IOTC established pursuant to Article 9.4 of the IOTC Allocation Regime contained in Resolution 2023/XX shall consist of representatives of CPCs.

 (b) Representatives from New Entrants, Observers and Experts may participate in meetings of the Allocations Committee in accordance with the IOTC Rules of Procedure.